-To fix or not to fix, that is the question every homeowner has when it’s time to sell.
+To fix or not to fix, that is the question every homeowner has when it’s time to sell their home.
 Investors also want to know what renovations and upgrades are worth their while if they plan to buy and hold real estate.

 You want to offer a property that has excellent curb appeal, but at the same time, it’s wise to temper your funds and use time efficiently.
 By making strategic, high-impact home improvements and ignoring what won’t increase your return on investment, you can maximize your house’s marketability.